Primordial black holes and Scalar-Induced Gravitational Waves formed by inflation potential with non-trivial characteristics: ABUNDANCE OF PBH

-This means that whether it is positive or negative coupling, the Starobinsky potential of locally coupled Lorentz functions may form PBHs without violating the current observation constraints.
-In addition, in Fig. (\ref{KKLTF}), we plotted the PBHs abundance formed by KKLT potential with local negative coupling form, and the corresponding PBH mass is $M_{PBH}\approx70M_{\odot}$, this may be related to the gravitational wave signals observed by LIGO.
+This indicates that regardless of positive or negative coupling, the Starobinsky potential with localized Lorentzian features can lead to PBH formation without violating current observational constraints.
+In addition, Fig.~\ref{KKLTF} presents the PBH abundance for the KKLT potential with local negative coupling.
+The corresponding PBH mass is approximately $M_{PBH}\approx70M_{\odot}$, which may be associated with the gravitational wave signals observed by LIGO.